(Cartilage Cancer; Cancer of the Cartilage)

 - Pain that does not improve with rest

 - Pain that gradually worsens over time and may last for years

-DiagnosisYour doctor will ask about your symptoms and medical history.
+DiagnosisYou will be asked about your symptoms and medical history.
 A physical exam will be done.You may need tests of your bodily fluids and tissue.
 This can be done with:

 - Blood tests